2018 Japan Fall Tours

 The Golden Temple (Kinkakuji) on a beautiful autumn morning.

-The paths at the Fushimi Inari Shrine leading up a small mountain are lined with thousands of red Torii Gates.
+The paths at Fushimi Inari Taisha lead up a small mountain and are lined with thousands of red Torii Gates.
 You can always manage to get an amazing picture or two during the hike.

 We took a beautiful evening stroll through the Gion area and saw a couple of cranes fishing in a small river.